nodejs/node/doc/api/cluster.md

 Here is an example using the message system.
 It keeps a count in the master process of the number of HTTP requests received by the workers:

-Note that when this example running, you need to open browser and visit `http://localhost:8000` or open another terminal window and run `curl http://localhost:8000` to see `numReqs` increasing.

 ```js
 const cluster = require('cluster');
 const http = require('http');